BCRFA Restaurant COVID-19 Safety Plan

 · We have a hand sanitizing station for guests and staff when they enter the front door to immediately clean hands,

-· Masks are required any time a guest is on the premises and not seated at their table,
+· Masks are encuraged any time a guest is on the premises and not seated at their table,

 · Special events in private space will currently not be permitted,

-· During peak hours, we have a hostess collect the required contact information and ensure mask compliance from guests when they arrive at the restaurant,
+· During peak hours, we have a hostess to keep order among guests when they arrive at the restaurant,

 · Records will be kept per the Public Health Order for 1 month.
 Contact information will be used for the PHO or purposes of the reservation or table booking only,